Lisa Dillin & Nicole A. Martinell: The space between (us)

 September 4 – October 20, 2019

-About the artists: Lisa Dillin is a Baltimore-based artist working in sculpture and participatory art practices.
+Lisa Dillin is a Baltimore-based artist working in sculpture and participatory art practices.
 Her work stems from an interest in the individual human experience within the built environment, forming a comparison with our common ancestral relationships with nature.
 Dillin earned her B.F.A. in photography from Atlanta College of Art in 1998 and her M.F.A. in sculpture from Cranbrook Academy of Art in 2006.
-Her work has been selected for exhibition at various venues including the Baltimore Museum of Art and The Contemporary Museum in Baltimore, Maryland; Hamiltonian Gallery and Washington Project for the Arts, in Washington, D.C.; Vox Populi and Practice Gallery in Philadelphia, Pennsylvania; and Nurture Art and Transmitter in Brooklyn, New York, New York.
+Her work has been selected for exhibition at various venues including the Baltimore Museum of Art and The Contemporary Museum in Baltimore, Maryland; Hamiltonian Gallery and Washington Project for the Arts in Washington, D.C.; Vox Populi and Practice Gallery in Philadelphia, Pennsylvania; and Nurture Art and Transmitter in Brooklyn, New York, New York.
 Art fairs include the Select Art Fair in New York City, Aqua Art Fair and Artist-Run Art Fair in Miami, Florida.
-Dillin was a 2012 Sondheim Prize Finalist, and 2014 and 2017 Maryland State Arts Council Individual Artist award recipient and the Project Director for the CHM Sculpture Park and Fellowship Program during 2017.
+Dillin was a Sondheim Prize Finalist, a Maryland State Arts Council Individual Artist award recipient, and the Project Director for the CHM Sculpture Park and Fellowship Program.